balaji-balamurugan/expense-tracker/README.md

 # expense-tracker

-building a expense tracker app to track expenses daily and presenting it with good charts.
+Building a expense tracker app to track expenses daily and presenting it with good charts.